kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 If you have questions right away, like about the design, proposal, or a general question, the issue is where I'd ask.
 However, in the CONTRIBUTING document of the project, it may tell you where the best place to get help is (a Discord, Slack, Google Group, Gitter, whatever!).

 Once you create a fork, clone the project, and make your branch, you'll be exploring the code.
-On a new project, I always visualize this process like spelunking a cave system.
-You reveal one area, and then reveal the next, and that might have any number of offshoot paths or trails back to previous areas, etc. You can get lost in a cave and you can get lost in a codebase.

 If you have a draft pull request (and I always recommend starting with a draft!) then that is where I'd start asking questions about the approach, feedback on your current solution, etc. A draft pull request is like your writing drafts -- do you send them to your friends to read or an editor?
 Of course!
 So get feedback early in the process.

+## Exploring the cave

+On a new project, I always visualize exploring the codebase like exploring a cave system (or "spelunking" if you're a fancypants).
+You reveal one area, then reveal the next and that might have any number of offshoot paths or trails back to previous areas, etc. You can get lost in a codebase just as you would a cave system.

 ## What to avoid